WendelPro/Wendel/README.md

-# Wendel hello hope you'are all doing good, WendelPro has a great news for you this period hope you will love it and and share it.
+# Hello hope you'are all doing good, WendelPro has a great news for you this period hope you will love it and and share it.